Skip to content

 Setup Instructions

-• Configure connection to your Supabase or PostgreSQL instance
+• Configure connection to your Supabase PostgreSQL instance

-3. Create Database Table: Ensure your database has a creditTracking table with columns matching the workflow's INSERT statement
+• Ensure your PostgreSQL database has a creditTracking table with all the required columns

-5. Integration: Call this workflow from other workflows using the Execute Workflow node, passing the required 18 parameters
+• Call this workflow from other workflows using the Execute Workflow node